No single-use: How to limit your plastic waste as a traveller in Japan

 Accommodation

-Avoid staying in hotels (full stop) or choose only those that have a clear sustainability and/or waste management policy (stated on their website).
+Avoid staying in hotels (full stop) or choose only those with a clear sustainability and/or waste management policy (stated on their website).

-At your short-term rental, make sure to follow the waste separation rules.
-If there are no details provided by your host, just contact them and ask.
-Make sure to properly clean food containers that are being recycled (including containers for yogurt, jam, etc and tetra-paks for juice or milk).
+At your short-term rental, follow the waste separation rules.
+If your host does not provide details, just contact them and ask.
+Properly clean food containers that are being recycled (including containers for yoghurt, jam, etc., and tetra-paks for juice or milk).

 Waste separation bins at Tokyo STR